Crazygird/rlblx-image-outline-remover/README.md

 # rlblx-image-outline-remover

-This code allows you to remove the outline from an image when you bring it into roblox
+Have you ever hated when you import an image into roblox studio and there is a unremovable outline on it?
+Well, now you will never have to worry about that again with this site!

 *Credit: Wade Fagen-Ulmschneider and Xaxa*